-Instances of scams and rip-off merchants illegally selling puppies have sky-rocketed during the coronavirus pandemic, the Kennel Club has warned, as thousands make a quick decision to get a new four-legged friend – and miss the key red flags.
+Instances of scams and rip-off merchants illegally selling puppies have sky-rocketed during the Covid-19 pandemic, the Kennel Club has warned, as thousands make a quick decision to get a new four-legged friend – and miss the key red flags.

 The welfare organisation has reported a 168 per cent increase in people searching for puppies via its ‘Find a Puppy’ tool since the beginning of lockdown (23rd March) until the end of May, compared to the same period in 2019.
 May saw the biggest increase – 237 per cent – as many people continued to work from home.

-With so many looking for a coronavirus companion, even as the lockdown eases, the Kennel Club is concerned that more and more prospective owners aren’t doing their homework – meaning they are left completely vulnerable to being duped by rogue breeders and online scams.
+With so many looking for a Covid-19 companion, even as the lockdown eases, the Kennel Club is concerned that more and more prospective owners aren’t doing their homework – meaning they are left completely vulnerable to being duped by rogue breeders and online scams.

 According to the organisation’s research, one in three puppy buyers admit they are clueless about how to find a reputable source for their puppy and the scams that should ring alarm bells, while almost a third (30 per cent) say they could have bought from a puppy farm after not spending enough time doing their research.